Lamarcke/Jakan/README.md

 If you are having problems related to `axios-cache-interceptor`, try setting `cacheAge` to `0` and opening an issue in this repo.

 The `JakanUsers` client has cache disabled by default.
-You can still enalbe it by setting a custom `cacheAge`.
+You can still enable it by setting a custom `cacheAge`.

 ## Project status